llaske/sugarizer/docs/tutorial_step6.md

 Before further implementation let's pause to explain what exactly Sugarizer presence framework is and do.

 The presence framework provide a real time communication between a set of clients.
-To do that the framework is based on the publish/subscribe model.
+To do that the framework is based on the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.
 Every client could create one or more **topics**.
 Other clients could **subscribe** to these topics and everyone could **publish** messages on a topic.
 When a message is published on a topic, only clients connected to this topic receive the message.

 In the context of Sugarizer, clients are Sugarizer App/WebApp connected to the Server.
 One topic is a shared activity.
 The Sugarizer Server is responsible to keep the list of topics and clients and dispatch messages to clients subscribed to topics.
 So the server is the central point and in fact, clients communicate only with the server.